-Cavalier King Charles: Not Just a Lapdog
+Cavaliers: Not Just a Lapdog

-The Cavalier is not a lapdog, although that is one of its favourite spots – it is a Companion Dog and indeed is a total companion, sharing in all your activities from a 5km run, a walk around the neighbourhood, a ride in the car or lying at your feet and following you all around the house.
-They are usually easily trained as all they want to do is please you, plus many are food-driven.
+The Cavalier King Charles Spaniel is not a lapdog, although that is one of its favourite spots.
+It is atually a Companion Dog and is a total companion.
+They want to be involved in all your activities from a 5km run, a walk around the neighbourhood, to a ride in the car and following you all around the house.
+In saying this, they need human companionship.
+They become very attached to their family and despise being left alone.

 Cavaliers love open spaces and the beach.
 Not all love the water, but some do!

+Another activity Cavalier King Charles Spaniels love is Flyball.
 Here Pepper shows skills over the jumps.

 Photo by Pinnacle Photography